jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

-self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self test       Test your valet custom commands. self update     Update valet using the latest release on GitHub.⌉
+self build      Re-build the menu of valet from your commands. self config     Open the configuration file of Valet with your default editor. self test       Test your valet custom commands. self update     Install or update valet using the latest release on GitHub.⌉
 ```

 ## Test script 05.logging